 - This baked Greek chicken orzo is a tasty and super easy one pot meal everyone will love.

-- I love this vegetarian option – a One pan Greek couscous with halloumi.
+- I love these vegetarian options – an easy stovetop version of classic ‘gigantes plaki’ (Greek giant baked beans!) or a One pan Greek couscous with halloumi.

 Or if you’re just enjoying the whole Greek food vibe in this post, you might like to check out my Greek recipes archives!

 For the eggplant/aubergine slices

 - 2 large eggplant / aubergines, cut into even ½ – 1 cm slices

 For the Greek bolognese sauce

 - 4 garlic cloves crushed or chopped

 - 1 pound ground beef or lamb (ground beef = minced beef in UK/Australia)